Edtech-bit/BadgingAdet/README.md

 Recorded and edited the demo video of the application.

 **Khristian Pradilla**
-Contributed to UI design planning (Figma), captured screenshots, and organized documentation files.
+Contributed to UI design planning (Figma), captured screenshots, organized documentation files, and recorded the video.

 ---